AlejandroACG/grid-game/README.md

 * Toggles Cheat Mode ON/OFF.
 * Cheat mode reveals enemy positions on the board.
 * Does NOT consume the player's turn.

+By default, enemies are hidden on the board.

 This acts as a development/debugging tool.